ksu-cs-textbooks/cis300/content/homework/jjfhhsduuerqo1239jas/hw2-connectFour-description.md

 #### Constructors

 - `public Game()`: This is the constructor for the Game class.
-For each of the column labels, use the `Columns` property to create the column headers double linked list as outlined in "Representing the Board" section above.
+For each of the column labels, use the `Columns` property to create the double linked list that represents the column headers as outlined in "Representing the Board" section above (this is the horizontal list at the top of the drawn image in that section).
 Note that the columns will not have any thing placed in them, so the Data property will not need to be set here.
 The unit tests will be expecting that the Column property to be referencing the last column (column G) once the constructor has finished.

 #### Methods